Your Horoscope This Week: May 30, 2021

 Mercury has stationed retrograde in Gemini and everyone is ready to admit that they’re not very ready at all.
 Better to write to your list and check it twice, especially since Gemini season is always a wild mix of naughty and nice.
 Santa in June jokes aside, it’s generally a good week to allow for a little duality whether it comes to something more serious, like the motives of others, or something more mundane, like the weather forecast.

 In the coming week, we can be both direct about our needs and generous in the ways we engage others.
 We can clarify what we heard and we can assume the best of others.
-We can set boundaries around engaging with those whose behavior is painful to us while recognizing that their behavior has nothing to do with us.
+We can set boundaries around engaging with those whose behaviour is painful to us while recognising that their behaviour has nothing to do with us.
 We can transform what we are building together, but that requires a shared understanding of the roles we play and how we wish to be regarded.